 Owner Jaime Foster’s Chamblee, Ga.-based Georgia Grinders sells an assortment of premium nut butter flavors including the decadent Maple Caramel Almond Butter, Cinnamon Vanilla Pecan Peanut Butter, Cashew Butter and the first-ever Georgia grown, processed and shelled organic peanut butter.
 Find Georgia Grinders nut butters at restaurants such as Souper Jenny, Local Three and Lucy’s Market, and pick up a jar at farmers markets, specialty markets and many more places.

 Women-Owned Local Shops

-The Village at PCM
+The Village Retail